 Once you have found a reputable broker, don't rest on your laurels; it is important to make them work for their money.
 Research the products they recommend and ask why they believe these products are better suited to your needs than any of the other deals available.
 Any broker worth their salt will be able to explain their choices to you clearly and confidently in a way that you understand.
-Our mortgage advice service can put you in touch with a reputable, 'whole of market' broker in your area.
+Our mortgage advice service can put you in touch with a free digital whole of market adviser from Mojo Mortgages.

 At the same time, it is worth reviewing some of the direct only deals available via banks and building societies just in case they present a better offering.
 Compare these direct deals with the recommendations your broker has made.

 It is worth taking the time to research all your options and find the right deal for your circumstances as both the rate and type of mortgage you choose will impact the overall amount you pay for your home.
 Ultimately, finding the best possible mortgage deal will help you to make big savings over the term of your mortgage.